Loading...

 We understand that it is important to choose items for your portfolio that meet your needs and match your values.

-Each fund on our list must have a specific level of transparency regarding what sustainability means and what the minimum ESG score and thresholds are for investments.
+Each fund on our list must be transparent about what sustainability means and what the minimum ESG score and investment thresholds are.

-This not only allows us to choose the best sustainability funds out there, but it will also give you the tools you need to make a personal ethical assessment before investing.
+This allows us to choose the best sustainability funds and gives you the tools you need to make a personal ethical assessment before investing.

-We went over close to 30 of the top green ETFs that were ESG qualified.
-In some cases, investors with larger portfolios may be interested in green investments while sacrificing returns, but all of the ones that made our list feature at least three years of positive gains.
+We reviewed close to 30 of the top green ETFs that were ESG-qualified.
+Investors with larger portfolios may be interested in green investments while sacrificing returns, but all of the ones that made our list feature at least three years of positive gains.

-Our criteria also tool associated costs into account, and we only selected those that have lower costs paired with higher performance over the long term.
+Our criteria also consider associated costs, and we only selected those with lower costs paired with higher long-term performance.

 Though some stocks have shown big gains in recent years, they were selected based on their ability to have moderate to great performance long-term, specifically in the 10-year ESG fund market.